 I had never worked strength training into my workout routines before because I thought lifting would make me bulky and muscular but my fiance convinced me to give it a try.
 I was amazed as I watched my body tighten and tone up in ways I never thought possible!

 I run at least a mile a day or walk, and strength train 4 times a week for a half hour by lifting weights, using resistance bands, and incorporating yoga into my workouts.
 In just 3 months I have lost 32 pounds and for the first time in my life I can run!
-I want women to know strength training will help burn fat and tone your body!”
+I want women to know strength training (like the 30 day arm challenge) will help burn fat and tone your body!”

 “I’ve been struggling with overcoming obesity for years, on 12/28/2015 at my highest weight of 250.
 I told myself, enough is enough, I am going to push to consistently keep strength training and eat right, to reach a healthy weight and to continue maintaining my health.
 I did this with the understanding that life happens and regardless, I’m going to keep pushing.
 In the first three months I lost 30 pounds.